-Newcastle Medical School and the Northern Foundation School to monitor the quality of both the undergraduate and the foundation programme delivered to medics in the trust.
+Newcastle Medical School and the Northern Foundation School visited our Trust virtually.
+They monitored the quality of both our undergraduate and foundation programme delivered to medics in the Trust.

-- The effective delivery of remote teaching and learning for medical students was highlighted.
+The effective delivery of remote teaching and learning for medical students was highlighted.

-- The foundation team were congratulated on the provision of safe and successful inductions of trainees.
+The foundation team were congratulated on the provision of safe and successful inductions of trainees.

 Dr Basu said: “A particular highlight of the visit was the Trust Paediatric department being celebrated for improving patient safety with their clinical handover model.
-The model has been so successful; Alder Hay Children’s Hospital are adopting the handover model for their hospital”.
+The model has been so successful, Alder Hay Children’s Hospital are adopting the handover model for their hospital.”

-The Joint School visit panel concluded “The education team at North Tees and Hartlepool is a small team but very effective, hitting above its weight”.
+The Joint School visit panel concluded: “The education team at North Tees and Hartlepool is a small team but very effective, hitting above its weight.”